AptX: aptX Adaptive

-aptX Adaptive is a next-generation dynamically adjustable audio codec intended for premium audio quality and low-latency. aptX Adaptive’s bitrate scales dynamically between 279 kbps and 420 kbps.
+aptX Adaptive is a next-generation dynamically adjustable audio codec intended for premium audio quality and low-latency. aptX Adaptive's bitrate scales dynamically between 279 kbit/s and 420 kbit/s.
 It also works with a shared, rather than dedicated, wireless antenna.
 Qualcomm claims their new compression algorithm provides a compression ratio between 5:1 to 10:1.
-This allows aptX Adaptive at 279 kbps and 420 kbps to produce the same sound quality as aptX at 352 kbps and aptX HD at 576 kbps. aptX Adaptive supports 16 and 24 bit-depths at 44.1, 48, and 96 kHz sample rates.
-Actual 96KHz support, however, is depending on actual product hardware implementation.
-For example B&O H95 only support 48 KHz at max even with AptX Adaptive support.
+This allows aptX Adaptive at 279 kbit/s and 420 kbit/s to produce the same sound quality as aptX at 352 kbit/s and aptX HD at 576 kbit/s. aptX Adaptive supports 16 and 24 bit-depths at 44.1, 48, and 96 kHz sample rates.
+Actual 96 kHz support, however, is depending on actual product hardware implementation.
+For example, B&O H95 only support 48 kHz at max even with AptX Adaptive support.
 Hardware aptX Adaptive has end-to-end latency of 80 ms, but most phones are using a software transmitter - which does not have any latency advantages over other codecs. aptX Adaptive is also backward compatible with older aptX and aptX HD codecs, but not with aptX LL.